 Ignoring the Big Picture

 Don’t view your IRA in isolation.
-Consider how it fits into your overall retirement strategy, including Social Security, other accounts, and potential alternative strategies.
+Consider how it fits into your overall retirement strategy, including Social Security, other accounts, and whether you need guaranteed income.

 Final Thoughts

 The choice between a rollover IRA and traditional IRA isn’t always an either-or decision.
 Many people benefit from having both types of accounts as part of a diversified retirement strategy.
-The key is understanding how each fits into your overall plan and ensuring you’re not putting all your retirement eggs in one basket.
+The key is understanding how each fits into your overall plan.

 Remember, the retirement strategies most people follow today were built decades ago in a completely different world.
 Tax rates, life expectancy, healthcare costs, and economic realities have all changed dramatically.
 What worked for previous generations may not be sufficient for the retirement you want to live.